slowernews/wisdom-tldr/chapters/introduction.md

 "Move to a place that feels strange until it feels like home.
 Constantly learning and growing. then do it again, pursuing disconfort, until the whole world is my home."
 -- Derek Sivers [1969]*

-> *"It is possible for ordinary people to choose to be extraordinary." (...)
+> *"It is possible for ordinary people to choose to be extraordinary."
-"If you need inspiration, don’t do it."
 -- Elon Musk [1971]*

 > *"Every next level of your life will demand a different you."